There’s a billion pieces of content online: articles, blog posts, white papers, videos, pictures, and so much more.

 But what about all the other content you create?

 How can you get more traffic to your blog posts and author website?

 Let’s take a look at meta descriptions and how writing a great one can help you get more traffic to your website, more devoted readers, and more fans who will buy your books and products.

 Much like the description on the back of a book cover, a meta description is a brief blurb explaining what an article or website is about.
 And just like that book jacket copy, it needs to be short, tantalizing, relevant, and targeted.

-No easy task, especially when most search engines cut off a meta description after only 160 characters.
+No easy task, especially when most search engines cut off meta descriptions after only 160 characters.